PanchananNath/FA-Index/README.md

-# Google Scholar First-Author Metrics & FA-Index Extension
+# FA-Index Google Chrome Extension

 A Chrome Browser Extension (Manifest V3) that enhances Google Scholar profile pages by isolating and analyzing a researcher's **first-author paper** contributions.